buhron/Fall-Guys-IPA/README.md

-# Fall-Guys-IPA
+# Fall Guys IPA
-fall guys ipas
+fall guys ipas are in the "releases" tab, if a new update came out please be patient 🙏